 How can we read (or consume / subscribe to) Events in an Event Streaming Platform?

 Use an Event Sink, which typically acts as a client in an Event Streaming Platform.
-Examples are an Event Sink Connector (which continuously exports Event Streams from the Event Streaming Platform into an external system such as a cloud service or a relational database) or an Event Processing Application such as a Kafka Streams application and the streaming database ksqlDB.
+Examples are an Event Sink Connector (which continuously exports Event Streams from the Event Streaming Platform into an external system such as a cloud service or a relational database) or an Event Processing Application such as a Kafka Streams application or Apache Flink®.

-ksqlDB example: Reading events from an existing Apache Kafka® topic into a ksqlDB event stream for further processing.
+Flink SQL example: Reading events from an existing Apache Kafka® topic as a Flink table for further processing.

 Generic Kafka Consumer application: See Getting Started with Apache Kafka and Java for a full example: